-Figure 13.
-Co-coherences of the along-wind (top panels), lateral (middle panels), and vertical velocity components (lower panels) for $|\zeta| \le 0.1$ at three different $\frac{d_z}{d_z}$ vertical separation distances.
-The dots represent the measurement and the lines mark the empirical values computed predictions using the IEC exponential coherence model (dashed line) and the Modified Bowen model (solid line) with the fitted coefficients from FINO1 (Cheynet, 2019).
+Figure 11.
+Co-coherences of the along-wind (top panels), lateral (middle panels), and vertical velocity components (lower panels) for $|\zeta| \le 0.1$ at three different vertical separation distances.
+The dots represent the measurement and the lines mark the predictions using the IEC exponential coherence model (dashed line) and the Modified Bowen model (solid line) with the fitted coefficients from FINO1 (Cheynet, 2019).